Random street olive trees deliver us a bounty every year.

 First, they go into an esky to soak in rainwater, with the water changed daily for 12 days.
 (The esky thing is our genius hack from two years ago – the plughole at the bottom makes changing the water a cinch each day.)

-They need about a couple of months in the brine before eating, then keep for ages in that same brine.
+They need a couple of months in the brine before eating, then keep for at least a year (often longer) in that same brine.

 I reckon this way is much better than recipes that call for daily brine changes for the first fortnight, which leaves you with salty wastewater to dispose of.
 This way, the daily rainwater can just be poured straight onto your thirsty summer garden.